uozuAho/blog/content/blog/20210924_learning_ddd_by_implementing_pandemic.md

     yield return new PlayerMoved(role, city);

+    // This looks a little weird - why isn't this block executed when the player
+    // has zero actions remaining?
+Because the `PlayerMoved` event emitted above
+    // does not affect the state of the aggregate built from the event log at
+    // the start of this method.
+We know that the player will have one less
+    // action after the `PlayerMoved` event is applied, thus this block needs to
-    if (player.ActionsRemaining == 1)
+    // execute when the player initially had 1 action remaining. if (player.ActionsRemaining == 1)
     {
         // todo: pick up cards from player draw pile here